 Notable Locations: Tulum, Cabo San Lucas, San Miguel De Allende

 Cons: There’s a similar mix of language barrier and potential hot climate aversion that have been mentioned with the previous two destinations but other than that, Mexico doesn’t present any real challenges as a fantastic place to get married.
-Certain places are currently experiencing issues with violence but nowhere that’d be considered popular for a wedding, and certainly not in the places tourists frequent.
+Certain places are currently experiencing issues with violence but nowhere that’d be considered popular for a destination wedding, and certainly not in the places tourists frequent.
 The only con I can think of the perception of danger from some people, as the impression of Mexico from most areas in the United States is that of a dangerous place, even though that could not be further from the truth.
-As a Mexico destination wedding photographer, I’ve encountered 0 safety issues and couldn’t recommend Mexico more to tie the knot in.
+As a Mexico destination wedding photographer, I’ve encountered zero safety issues and couldn’t recommend Mexico more to tie the knot in.

-Final Destination Wedding Thoughts
+Destination Wedding Photographer’s Final Thoughts

 It’s hard to write any cons at all when the locations in this list are all so amazing and the negatives about these places are so few and far between.
 For me personally, there’s nothing that would detract me from selecting a location if it really stuck out to me because the pros are overwhelmingly more positive than the cons.
 As a destination wedding photographer, I’d jump to take photos in any of these locations if I sensed the couple was a right fit for me to work with.
 Mexico has the most incredible culture and so much variety between charming rural towns and bustling urban areas and it personally connects with me because I grew up in Miami, a heavily Latin-influenced city, so it feels like home.
 Italy connects with me because there’s no place like it in the world and it’s one of the first countries I traveled abroad to visit so it’s got a special place in sparking my love for travel and wanting to be a destination wedding photographer.
 Hawaii is where I envision the tropical version of myself, surfing every morning and spending more time in the ocean than on land.
 There’s a chance you connect with one of these places in a unique way and the reasons are probably nowhere near my own, which is why it’s up to you to feel out exactly what’s going to be the right fit for you and your future spouse.
 If another location came to mind when you were reading this, there’s a pretty high chance I’d love to shoot there for your wedding too!
-For the places on this list, or any other special destinations you may have in mind, I’m always available to give tips, answer questions, and be a help in your wedding planning any way I can.
+For the places on this list, or any other special destinations you may have in mind, I’m always available to give tips, answer questions, and be a help for your destination wedding photographer needs any way I can.
 Fill out a form submission or send me an email and we can discuss the destination that will make for an unforgettable wedding day!